 Our net tangible book value as of December 31, 2010 was approximately negative US\$169.4 million, or negative US\$0.66 per ordinary share as of that date, and negative US\$1.97 per ADS.
 Net tangible book value represents the amount of our total consolidated assets, less the amount of our intangible assets, goodwill, total consolidated liabilities and series C and series D convertible redeemable preferred shares.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately upon the completion of this offering, (2) the issuance and sale in concurrent private placements of 23,571,426 Class A ordinary shares at a price of US\$4.67 per Class A ordinary share, with net proceeds to us of US\$109.1 million and (3) the issuance and sale by us of 42,898,711 ADSs offered in this offering at the initial public offering price of US\$14.00 per ADS after deduction of the underwriting discounts and commissions and estimated net offering expenses.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately upon the completion of this offering, (2) the issuance and sale in concurrent private placements of 25,384,612 Class A ordinary shares, calculated based on the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, with net proceeds to us of US\$109.1 million and (3) the issuance and sale by us of 42,898,711 ADSs offered in this offering at an assumed initial public offering price of US\$13.00 per ADS (the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us.
 Because the Class A ordinary shares and Class B ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in net tangible book value after December 31, 2010, other than to give effect to (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately prior to the completion of this offering, (2) the issuance and sale in concurrent private placements of 23,571,426 Class A ordinary shares at a price of US\$4.67 per Class A ordinary share, with net proceeds to us of US\$109.1 million and (3) the issuance and sale by us of 42,898,711 ADSs offered in this offering at the initial public offering price of US\$14.00 per ADS after deduction of the underwriting discounts and commissions and estimated net offering expenses, our pro forma as adjusted net tangible book value as of December 31, 2010 would have been US\$1.1 billion, or US\$0.96 per outstanding ordinary share and US\$2.87 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.53 per ordinary share and US\$1.59 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$3.71 per ordinary share and US\$11.13 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after December 31, 2010, other than to give effect to (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately prior to the completion of this offering, (2) the issuance and sale in concurrent private placements of 25,384,612 Class A ordinary shares, calculated based on the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, with net proceeds to us of US\$109.1 million and (3) the issuance and sale by us of 42,898,711 ADSs offered in this offering at an assumed initial public offering price of US\$13.00 per ADS (the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2010 would have been US\$1.1 billion, or US\$0.92 per outstanding ordinary share and US\$2.75 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.49 per ordinary share and US\$1.47 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$3.41 per ordinary share and US\$10.25 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution: